| Other

 accepting responsibility for themselves and what it means to their family.

-will be asked to close their eyes and relax during the listening of the book on
+asked to close their eyes and relax during the listening of the book on tape.

-tape.
-They will be instructed to visualize the setting, the environment around
+They will be instructed to visualize the setting, the environment around the

-the setting, and the characters in the story.
-They are to put themselves in
+setting, and the characters in the story.
+They are to put themselves in place of

-place of one of the characters in the book, they choose the character, and
+one of the characters in the book, they choose the character, and become that

-become that character.
-They will later talk about the their picture of the
+character.
+They will later talk about the their picture of the setting and of

-will analyze both books thinking about how critical reasoning and logical
+analyze both books thinking about how critical reasoning and logical thinking

-thinking was entwined in the stories.
-They will list examples of what they see
+was entwined in the stories.
+They will list examples of what they see as logical

-as logical reasoning and compare their thinking with the group citing
+reasoning and compare their thinking with the group citing similarities and

-similarities and differences.
-They will learn to understand that there are many
+differences.
+They will learn to understand that there are many ways to interpret